Upper bounds for constant slope $p$-adic families of modular forms

 We study $p$-adic families of eigenforms for which the $p$-th Hecke eigenvalue $a_p$ has constant $p$-adic valuation (``constant slope families'').
 We prove two separate upper bounds for the size of such families.
 The first is in terms of the logarithmic derivative of $a_p$ while the second depends only on the slope of the family.
 We also investigate the numerical relationship between our results and the former Gouv\^ea--Mazur conjecture.

-The purpose of this article is to prove new results on the sizes of $p$-adic families of modular forms.
+The purpose of this article is to prove new results, the first of their kind, on the sizes of $p$-adic families of modular forms.
 Here, we describe our results in the case of tame level 1.
 See the text for full generality and precise definitions and theorems.

 Suppose that $k\geq 2$ and $f = \sum a_n(f) q^n$ is a normalized Hecke eigenform of weight $k$ and level $\Gamma_0(p)$ where $p$ is a fixed prime.
 If $f$ is of non-critical slope, meaning the $p$-adic valuation $v_p(a_p(f))$ of $a_p(f)$ is less than $k-1$, then work of Hida (\cite{Hida-GaloisRepresentationsIntoLambda}) and Coleman (\cite{Coleman-pAdicBanachSpaces}) implies that there is a formal $q$-expansion